Vivendi's de Puyfontaine to temporarily take on CEO powers at Telecom Italia

+Separately, a source close to the matter told Reuters Vivendi's chief convergence officer, Amos Genish, will be appointed general manager for operations at Telecom Italia (TIM) on Friday.

-Cattaneo is due to leave the company on Monday after clashing with the French media group, which owns 24 percent of Telecom Italia (TIM).
+Cattaneo will leave the company on Monday after clashing with the French media group, which owns 24 percent of TIM.

 Keeping powers over Sparkle in Italian hands is regarded as crucial by the Rome government because the unit's submarine network transmits sensitive information between countries in Europe, the Mediterranean and the Americas.

+Vivendi favours an Italian national for the job, the source said, in order to handle the security-related activities at the former monopoly and ease the relationship with Rome.

+But if no suitable candidate is found by the end of summer, Genish could see his responsibilities broadened to become effective chief executive, the source said.
+Two other sources said however that this solution was unlikely.

-Vivendi, led by billionaire Vincent Bollore, has taken an increasingly hands-on approach to TIM since winning a majority of board seats earlier this year and appointing de Puyfontaine as executive chairman.
+Vivendi, led by billionaire Vincent Bollore, has taken an increasingly hands-on approach to TIM since winning two-thirds of board seats this year and appointing de Puyfontaine as executive chairman.

 Cattaneo's departure after only 16 months in the job was seen as another sign of the French group tightening its grip.